Human-inspired Episodic Memory for Infinite Context LLMs: Introduction

-Following these insights, we propose a novel architecture, \textit{EM-LLM}, which integrates crucial aspects of event cognition and episodic memory into Transformer-based LLMs.
-For memory formation, we segment the sequence of tokens presented to the underlying LLM into individual memory units representing episodic events.
-The boundaries, and thus the size of those events, are initially determined dynamically, based on the level of surprise of the model during inference, and then refined to maximise cohesion within memory units and separation of memory content across them (see Section~\ref{sec:method__memory_formation}).
-This refinement process leverages graph-theoretic metrics, treating the similarity between attention keys (the learned representations used in Transformer self-attention mechanisms) as a weighted adjacency matrix, and aims to enhance the model's ability to efficiently recall relevant information when addressing complex tasks with extended contexts.
-Importantly, this memory formation process incurs minimal additional computational cost.
-The surprise-based segmentation requires no extra computation and the refinement step has a complexity of $\mathcal{O}(kn)$, where $k$ is typically very small compared to the number of tokens $n$.
-With this efficient memory formation process, by grouping similar information in single units, we minimise the number of units needed to recall details around specific events.
-For memory recall, our approach integrates similarity-based retrieval with mechanisms that facilitate temporal contiguity and asymmetry effects.
-By retrieving and buffering salient memory units, our model leverages and enhances the recently discovered propensity of LLMs to exhibit human-like patterns in sequential information retrieval~\citep{Jian:2024:CMRandLLMs}.
-This method not only ensures efficient access to pertinent information but also mimics the temporal dynamics found in human free recall studies (such as \citet{Howard:2002:TCM}), further enhancing the model’s ability to handle complex tasks that require nuanced temporal reasoning.
+\paragraph{Contributions:} We propose \textit{EM-LLM}, a novel architecture integrating crucial aspects of event cognition and episodic memory into Transformer-based LLMs through three key innovations (a, b and c).
+For memory formation, we segment input token sequences into memory units representing episodic events.
+The boundaries of these units are (a) initially determined using the model's surprise level during inference, then (b) refined to maximize within-unit cohesion and cross-unit separation (see Section~\ref{sec:method__memory_formation}).
+This refinement leverages graph-theoretic metrics, treating attention key similarity as a weighted adjacency matrix, and aims to enhance efficient information recall in complex, long-context tasks: by consolidating related information into single units, we seek to minimize the number of units needed for event-specific recall.
+The resulting memory formation process is computationally efficient: surprise-based segmentation requires no additional computation, and refinement complexity is $\mathcal{O}(nm)$, where $m$ is typically negligible compared to the token count $n$ in long-context tasks.
+For memory recall, (c) our approach combines similarity-based retrieval with temporal contiguity and asymmetry mechanisms, building on recently discovered parallels between LLMs and human sequential information retrieval patterns~\citep{Jian:2024:CMRandLLMs}.
+This method therefore ensures efficient information access while replicating temporal dynamics from human free recall studies~\citep{Howard:2002:TCM}, and enhancing performance on tasks requiring temporal reasoning.
+See Appendix~\ref{appdx:contributions} for analysis of EM-LLM's architectural contributions.